Hoheluft

 Hoheluft (/de/) is an area composed of two quarters of Hamburg, which are characterized by their largely preserved architecture.

-Administratively, Hoheluft is divided into two quarters: Hoheluft-Ost (/de/, "Hoheluft-East") in the borough of Hamburg-Nord, and Hoheluft-West (/de/) in the borough of Eimsbüttel.
+Administratively, Hoheluft is divided into two quarters: Hoheluft-Ost in the borough of Hamburg-Nord, and Hoheluft-West in the borough of Eimsbüttel.
 The Hoheluftchaussee is the boundary between the two quarters.

 With a population density of approximately 22,673 inhabitants per square kilometer as of 2016, Hoheluft is one of the most densely populated quarters in Germany.
 Like Eppendorf to its east and Eimsbüttel to its west, Hoheluft is a popular suburb among the affluent of Hamburg.

 Geography

 The Isebekkanal is the southeast border of Hoheluft.
 Behind it lies the quarter of Harvestehude.
 Hoheluft-Ost also borders Eppendorf, Hoheluft-West also borders Lokstedt in the north and Eimsbüttel in the west.
 The Hoheluftchaussee in the east forms the border between Hoheluft-West and the district of Hoheluft-Ost, part of the district of Hamburg-Nord.